 \subsection{Semantic Relatedness of Classes across Annotation Schemes}

-In this section, we first evaluate our proposed approach to semi-automatically identify semantically related classes in the investigated datasets PMD, NIC, DRI, and ART.
-Based on our analysis, we identify six clusters of semantically related classes.
+In this section, we first evaluate our proposed approach for the semi-automatical identification of semantically related classes in the datasets PMD, NIC, DRI, and ART.
+Based on the analysis, we identify six clusters of semantically related classes.
 Then, we present a new dataset that is compiled from the investigated datasets and is based on the identified clusters.
 As a possible down-stream application, this multi-domain dataset with a generic set of classes could help to structure research papers in a domain-independent manner, supporting, for instance, the development of academic search engines.

 \paragraph{Analysis of Semantic Relatedness of Classes:} Based on the annotation guidelines of the investigated datasets PMD~\citep{Dernoncourt2017PubMed2R}, NIC~\citep{Kim2011AutomaticCO}, DRI~\citep{Fisas2015OnTD}, and ART~\citep{Liakata2010CorporaFT}, we identified six clusters of semantically related classes, which are depicted in Figure~\ref{fig:label_correlations}.
 The identification process of the clusters followed the intuition, that most research papers independent of the scientific domain (1) investigate a research problem (\emph{Problem}), (2) provide background information for the problem (\emph{Background}), (3) apply or propose certain methods (\emph{Methods}), (4) yield results (\emph{Results}), (5) conclude the work (\emph{Conclusions}), and (6) outline future work (\emph{Future Work}).